SciML/DiffEqOperators.jl/docs/KdV.md

     prob1 = ODEProblem(KdV, u0, (0.,5.));
     sol1 = solve(prob1, dense=false, tstops=0:0.01:10);

 and plot the solutions to see the waveform evolve with time.
+**Note:** The waveform being solved for here is non-directional unlike the many waves you might see like traveling solitons.
+In that case you might need to use the Upwind operators.